 “I hate it.
 Big bright, flashy colours to distract idiots from how horrible their lives are” Ashlei said bitterly.

-“Well if it makes you feel any better it’s not exactly my scene either, but I suspect there’s something odd with this Circus and I want to find out.”
+“Well if it makes you feel any better it’s not exactly my scene either, but like I said there’s something odd with this Circus and I want to find out.”
 Carlene replied firmly.

 Whilst the two were talking, Daniel sat absorbed in the morning paper.
 He had noticed that there was one more reported disappearance from last night, that of the local mill owner and tycoon, John Ferguson.